 Our planet faces unprecedented change.
 If we continue on our current path, by the end of this century, or earlier, our environment will be in a state that modern humans have never experienced.
 The Living with environmental change will provide decision makers with the best information to effectively manage and protect vital ecosystem services.
 It will improve our tools and knowledge needed to build resilience, mitigate problems, and adapt to environmental change.

-The RCUK nanoscience programme provides a focus to evolve nanotechnology.
-This coordination of research ensure that the UK remains a world leader in this area.
+The RCUK nanoscience programme provided a focus to evolve nanotechnology.
+This coordination of research ensured that the UK remained a world leader in this area.
 See: www.rcuk.ac.uk/research/xrcprogrammes/prevprogs/.